 Student numbers increased during the period 1995 to 2010 from 500 culminating in over 1000 students.
-From 2010, numbers have fluctuated but are steadily increasing and sit at 903 in 2020.
+From 2010, numbers have fluctuated and currently sit at around 1070 in 2023.
 We are experiencing an increase in enrolments with waiting lists required to be in place.
 Priority is given to in-zone students.